phoebelamb411/phoebelamb411/README.md

 **Data Analyst**
 **Python • R • SQL • Tableau**

-I use data to answer the questions that actually drive business decisions — *Where should we allocate budget?
-Which segments convert?
+I use data to answer the questions that drive business decisions: Where should we allocate capital?
+Which customer segments convert?
 What's the risk-adjusted return?
-Where are the inefficiencies?*
+Where are we leaving money on the table?*

 **Currently:** MSBA candidate at Georgetown University, building a portfolio that spans financial modeling, marketing analytics, and corporate strategy.
 Every project is designed to demonstrate end-to-end analytical thinking: from messy data to actionable insight.